d-ries/linux-essentials/01_introduction/01_course.md

 In the '80 there were different versions of Unix.
 Because Unix was commercialized (AT&T), the source code of Unix was rewritten: GNU project ("GNU is not unix").
 The goal of GNU was the development of an open source Operating System where everyone could work on together as a community.
 The GNU project was missing a kernel.

 ### Linux
-A student named Linus Torvalds created a post in a newsgroup about his own Operating System in the '90:
+A student, named Linus Torvalds, created a post in a newsgroup about his own Operating System in the '90:

 ![linux](../images/01/linus.PNG)